tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-2/README.md

-# Lab 2: Setup the Configuration and Files needed for Serverless
+# Lab 2: Setup the Configuration and Application Files for Google Cloud Serverless Function

 ## Configurations
-In many cases, different stacks for a single project will need differing values..
+In many cases, different stacks for a single project will need differing values.
 The key-value pairs for any given stack are stored in your project’s stack settings file, which is automatically named **Pulumi.<stack-name>.yaml**.
 For example, `Pulumi.dev.yaml`

 The values are set via [pulumi config set](https://www.pulumi.com/docs/reference/cli/pulumi_config_set/).

-Here is information on [setting and getting configuration values](https://www.pulumi.com/docs/intro/concepts/config/#setting-and-getting-configuration-values)
+More information on this can be found in [setting and getting configuration values](https://www.pulumi.com/docs/intro/concepts/config/#setting-and-getting-configuration-values)
-## Set the configuration for the environment
+## Set the configurations for the environment
 ```bash
 pulumi config
 ```